 On 31 August 2018, the NSW Government announced a 51 per cent stake in Sydney Motorway Corporation was awarded to Sydney Transport Partners - a consortium led by Transurban.
-The NSW Government will retain a 49 per cent residual stake in SMC.

 We are working closely together and with our industry partners to successfully deliver the project, on time and on budget.

 |Project manage the delivery of WestConnex||Act on behalf of the Government, as the client and commissioning agency|

 |Procure and manage contracts for the design, construction and operation of WestConnex||Manage concession arrangements on behalf of NSW Government|